 Urgent care services

-Our emergency department is just one of the urgent care services in the city.
-There are a variety of other local health services available and selecting the right one will help you feel better faster.
+Our emergency department is just one of the urgent care services in Southampton.
+If you need medical attention but it is not life threatening, there are a number of other local NHS services to choose from.
+Selecting the right one will help you get the treatment you need faster.

-Minor injuries unit (MIU) Royal South Hants Hospital
+Minor injuries unit (MIU) at Royal South Hants Hospital

 Level B, Brintons Terrace, Southampton, SO14 0YG